Lead Management Strategies to Drive Better ROI in 2025

 Then you are doing 2 things horribly wrong.

-For example – For TeleCRM the leads on the website (inbound leads) are far more valuable than the leads we get in our FB ad. - Treating all team members as the same.
+2. Treating all team members as the same.
 This is again horribly wrong because some team members are good at making many calls.
 This means they are a good choice for qualifying leads.
 Whereas others are good at holding long conversations that will convert.
-As the manager/business owner, you have to grade leads and assign them respectively.
+As the manager/business owner, you have to grade leads and assign them.

-- Ticket size, or other attribute-based grading.
-For example, in TeleCRM we use team size as a key grading parameter.
-In real estate, it can be budget.
+3. Ticket size, or other attribute-based grading.
+For example, in telecrm we use team size as a key grading parameter.
+In real estate, it can be a budget.

-- Auto lead assignment based on parameter.
-Example: Assign all lead with 10+ member teams to Abhinav.
+1. Auto lead assignment based on a parameter.
+Example: Assign all leads with 10+ member teams to Abhinav.

-- Easily creating, saving, and sharing advanced filters: All hot leads whose timeline is this week and who have sent us a WhatsApp msg in the last week.
+2. Easily creating, saving, and sharing advanced filters: All hot leads whose timeline is this week and who have sent us a WhatsApp message in the last week.

 Sales result